 Make long strips of the dough and cook in boiling water for 4-5 minutes.
 Drain and cut into pieces when cool.

 Mix together the yoghurt, salt to taste, red chili powder, turmeric powder and coriander powder.
 Heat oil and fry the gatte pieces till light brown.
 Drain and add to the yoghurt mix.

-In the same oil, temper with 1 whole red chilly and cumin seeds. and add to the yoghurt mix.
-Simmer this on low flame for 3-4 minutes.
-Serve, garnished with coriander leaves.
-Can be had with rice or tandoori roti.
+Temper the same oil with 1 whole red chilli and cumin seeds.
+Add the yoghurt mix and simmer on a low flame for 3-4 minutes.
+Garnish with coriander leaves and serve with any form of rice or Indian bread.